pschatzmann/arduino-audio-tools/README.md

 #### Listening to the Result with a Webbrowser

-I am providing a simple webserver which can render the audio data as wav result.
+I am also providing a simple webserver which can render the audio data as wav result.
 Here are some examples:

 - [streams-generator-webserver_wav](examples/streams-generator-webserver_wav) A Webserver which renders some generated sound